 As it mentions on the template, be sure to use a medium-thick, black felt pen when filling out the template.
 I used a Sharpie fine-print permanent marker.

 3).
 After filling out the form, scan it to your computer.
-You want to make sure you actually scan the photo.
-Taking a photo of the template with your phone won’t work.
+You want to make sure you scan the photo.
+Taking a picture of the template with your phone won't work.

 I scanned my template using an app on my phone called "CamScanner."
 This app is pretty cool because it turns your phone into a scanner.
 Here's how mine turned out using the app:

 4).
 Now go ahead and upload your scanned template to myscriptfont.
 You'll also want to name your font, and choose your output format (either format will work just fine).

 As you can see on my template, I only filled out the top section of the template, and I didn't fill out any of the optional letters.
 As the form states, when it comes to the optional letters, only fill out the ones you need.

 5).
 Click on Start and download your font.

 If you're not happy with your results, I recommend filling out the template until you're completely happy with the result.

 If you're feeling generous, you can even offer your font as a free download for your readers!

 If you enjoyed turning your handwriting into a font, let me know in the comments below.
 Also, if you used your font to create graphics, I'd love to check them out!